startupbricks logo

 "Let's just store the data and figure it out later."

-This guide covers 10 database design mistakes startups make—and how to avoid them.
+This guide covers 10 database design mistakes startups make—and how to avoid them with 2025 best practices.

 Mistake #1: Choosing Wrong Database Type